 Here's what to include on your FAQ page

-Frankly, you'd prefer to never have to deal with the exchange of cash, but you started a private practice due to the lack of salaried positions and that means charging clients.
+There are a lot of us about where frankly you'd prefer to never have to deal with the exchange of cash, but you started a private practice due to the lack of salaried positions and that means charging clients.

 When I first started out I struggled with this too - it was something I often talked about in supervision.

 Then I made this one ridiculously simple change that transformed how I feel about charging clients...

 Your website is your shop window.
 It gives your potential clients a first impression of you and the services you offer.

 So if your website is your shop window, does yours have dust and dead flies on it?
 (Yeuck!)
 Or is it sparkly clean and tidy?

 Take a look at yours - could it do with a little TLC?